AriFordsham/GHCWiki/records/syntax-directed-name-resolution.md

 ## pros

 1. No effect on (.) operator, which is composition as always.
 No "binds tighter than functions" or left-to-right vs. right-to-left controversy, and partial application works as it always did.
+To compose lenses either hide the Prelude `(.)` and import the Category one, or just write your own lens composition operator and avoid all the `import hiding`.
 1. Record declaration syntax remains exactly the same.
-Totally backward compatible, we can gradually convert existing programs.
-Even convert an existing record field by field, no need for a single giant patch to update everything at once.
+It's totally backward compatible and you can gradually convert existing programs.
+Even convert an existing record field by field, there's no need for a single giant patch to update everything at once.
-1. Works on any function, so it doesn't tie you to the implementation of a record, you can remove a field and add a compatibility shim.
-So no tension between directly exposing the record implementation vs. writing a bunch of set/modify boilerplate.
+1. Works on any function, so it doesn't tie you to the implementation of a record.
+You can remove or change the type of a field and add a compatibility shim.
+So there's no tension between directly exposing the record implementation vs. writing a bunch of set/modify boilerplate.
 1. It's not just record types, any lens can go in the lens composition, e.g. one for Data.Map.
 So you can translate imperative `record.a.b[c].d = 42` to `set (#d .
 Map.lens c . #b . #a) 42 record`.
-Make a new operator `(.>) = flip (.)` if you like left to right.
+Make a new operators if you like left to right or want infix modification.
 1. Module export list controls access over record fields as always.
 1. Orthogonal to records: any function can be addressed.
 1. "Support" for polymorphic and higher-ranked fields, via existing record update syntax.
 It's a cheat because it's also con [\#2](https://gitlab.haskell.org//ghc/ghc/issues/2), but I think it's a valid design to build on top of the existing syntax instead of replacing it.
 Maybe it can be extended to support fancy stuff later, but meanwhile it solves the simple case while not precluding the complicated one.

 ## cons

-1. Still can't have two records with the same field name in the same module since it relies on modules for namespacing.
 1. Lenses can't handle updates that change the type, e.g. from `Rec a` to `Rec b`.
 If the `set` function is `Lens rec field -> field -> rec -> rec` then you can't change the type of `rec`.
 I'm sure if this is solvable without the set being builtin syntax, or if a fancier lens implementation could admit `Lens rec1 rec2 field -> field -> rec1 -> rec2`.
+1. Can't update more than one field at once.
+Traditional record syntax is there for this case.
+You need it to initialize new records anyway.
 1. It's another way to resolve a name to a different function body that's not typeclasses.
 One way should be enough.
 But typeclasses are fundamentally global.
 1. The function to resolve must be monomorphic, so there is no "structural polymorphism" e.g. `getName :: (Has Name a) => a -> String`